normraby/broker-independent-real-estate-platform/README.md

 - No traditional CMS (e.g., WordPress) required
 - Content is created, managed, and published within the system

+### Secure Content Administration
+- Access to the content management interface is restricted to authenticated users
+- Authorization controls ensure only approved users can create, modify, or publish content
+- Administrative endpoints are protected at the API layer
+- Enforces content governance without introducing external CMS dependencies

 ### Dynamic Content Distribution
 - New posts automatically surface on the homepage
 - Each post generates its own SEO-friendly page (`/blog/:slug`)